Social Media 101

-There are many social media platforms, even for my 22-year-old-Millennial-self cannot keep up with it.
+There are many social media platforms— even my 22-year-old-Millennial-self cannot keep up with them all.
 Most popular platforms are Facebook, Twitter, LinkedIn, Instagram, and Snapchat.
 I know it can get difficult managing just the login information alone.

-- Snapchat: what can I say about this?
-If you want to send pictures or videos that have or not have limited viewing time to someone or a group, use Snapchat.
+What can I say about this?
+If you want to send pictures or videos that have a limited viewing time to someone or a group, use Snapchat.
 You can give your viewer 1 to 30 seconds or unlimited time to view your picture or video.
-You can also compile your pictures and videos to create a story as well.
+You can also compile your pictures and videos to create a story.

 - Facebook: https://www.facebook.com/help/basics